Generic name: ertapenem [ er-ta-PEN-em ]

 Do not share this medicine with another person, even if they have the same symptoms you have.

-Store ertapenem powder at room temperature away from moisture and heat.
+Store unmixed powder at room temperature away from moisture and heat.

-You may store the mixture for up to 6 hours at room temperature, or up to 24 hours in a refrigerator.
-Use the mixed medicine within 4 hours after removing it from a refrigerator.
-Do not freeze.
+Ertapenem that is mixed and diluted for injection into a vein may be stored for up to 6 hours at room temperature, or up to 24 hours in a refrigerator.
+Use the mixture within 4 hours after removing from a refrigerator.

 What happens if I miss a dose?